 After upgrading to a premium plan, you can easily downgrade your membership at any point.
 For example, if your team wrapped up a client project and you don't plan on using StudioBinder until the next opportunity; simply cancel your account back to the Free plan.

 So how do you cancel your subscription?
-Just follow these steps:
+Watch this video👇or follow these steps:

 Downgrading your plan

 Note: It is the responsibility of a user to downgrade their plan prior to being charged at the start of the next billing cycle.
-StudioBinder does not issue refunds.
 To confirm whether you are truly downgraded to the Free plan, go to the Billing page which should state what plan you're subscribed on.
 As soon as you downgrade, you will lose access to any premium features immediately

 Why can't you downgrade to the Free plan?